-The Company provides products to its largest end customer, Apple Inc. through sales to multiple contract manufacturers, which in the aggregate accounted for approximately 30%, 33% and 32% of total revenue in fiscal years 2021, 2020 and 2019, respectively.
-Huawei Technologies Co., Ltd. and affiliates ("Huawei") accounted for less than 5%, 10% and 15% of total revenue in fiscal years 2021, 2020 and 2019, respectively.
+The Company provides products to its largest end customer, Apple Inc., through sales to multiple contract manufacturers, which in the aggregate accounted for approximately 33%, 30% and 33% of total revenue in fiscal years 2022, 2021 and 2020, respectively.
+Samsung Electronics Co., Ltd., accounted for approximately 11%, 7% and 8% of total revenue in fiscal years 2022, 2021 and 2020, respectively.
 These customers primarily purchase radio frequency ("RF") solutions for a variety of mobile devices.